charukiewicz/charukiewicz/posts/elm.md

 3. The user interacts with the application, a `Msg` value is produced
 4. The Update is called, receiving the `Msg` value as a parameter, which results in a change to the Model (return to step 1)

 This structure and the separation of concerns between the different portions of the application make it easy to both build and later refactor even extremely large applications.
 This structure also eliminates nearly all issues with data going out of sync with the DOM, or different DOM elements being out of sync from one-another, as the View will always re-render the DOM based off of the contents of the Model.
 To someone who is not used to using this type of architecture, seeing it in action for the first time may feel like magic.
-It is not uncommon to think "wow all I did was change the value in the model and all of the HTML relies on that value updated automatically".
+It is not uncommon to think "wow all I did was change the value in the model and all of the HTML that relies on that value updated automatically".

 ### Elm has a very powerful debugger